CandiceRogers/CandiceRogers.github.io/README.md

 Together, these artifacts tell the story of a developer who can envision complete applications, solve complex technical challenges, and deliver engaging user experiences.
 They represent not just isolated skills, but the integration of multiple disciplines into cohesive, functional software.

-As you explore the technical artifacts of the enhanced Treasure Hunt Game that follow, you'll see how each enhancement builds upon the others to create a project that demonstrates the full spectrum of my capabilities—from front-end interactivity to intelligent algorithms to data persistence.
+As you explore the technical artifacts of the enhanced Treasure Hunt Game that follow, you'll see how each enhancement builds upon the others to create a project that demonstrates the full spectrum of my capabilities, from front-end interactivity to intelligent algorithms to data persistence.
 This portfolio stands as evidence of my readiness to tackle sophisticated software engineering challenges in the rapidly evolving field of AI application development.

 # Code Review: Initial Assessment and Enhancement Planning